alex-neal/mars_cnn/index.md

 The authors' published model is a fine-tuned version of the well-known AlexNet CNN [[2]](#2), which was initially trained on 1.2 million images belonging to 1000 different classes.
 This method of leveraging additional data, known as transfer learning, has proven effective in computer vision applications.

-For this experiment, we will attempt to maximize the performance of a CNN trained from scratch, and compare this performance to Wagner et al's transfer learning approach.
+For this experiment, we will attempt to maximize the performance of a CNN trained from scratch, and compare this performance to Wagstaff et al's transfer learning approach.
 We will tune hyperparameters by defining a hyperparameter space and performing a random search.
 The most effective set of hyperparameters from the search will be used in our final model.

 <br>